top of page

 Marketing

-From time to time, photographs (of children whose parents have given prior consent during enrolment) may be taken by a staff member for promotional purposes (individual children will not be referred to by name).
+From time to time, photographs of children whose parents have given prior consent during enrolment may be taken by a staff member for promotional purposes only (individual children will not be referred to by name).

 Photo/Video/Digital Images

-Parents/caregivers must agree that they will not capture images of children or other persons associated with Magnificent Kids and upload them to any social media site without first obtaining the permission of other persons (such as staff, parents, caregivers etc.) or the permission of the parent or caregiver of any child.
+Parents/guardians/caregivers must agree that they will not capture images of children or other persons associated with Magnificent Kids and upload them to any social media site without first obtaining the permission of other persons, such as staff, parents, guardians, etc., of any child.

 Personal Items/Resources/Facilities